dronekit/dronekit-python/docs/examples/mission_basic.rst

     This is blocked by https://github.com/dronekit/dronekit-python/issues/355 (vehicle.commands.clear not working).
     The code output in "running the example needs to be updated once this runs cleanly.
-    The above text for the error needs to be replaced with original text
+    The above text for the error needs to be replaced with original text:

     > "This example works around the :ref:`known issues in the API <auto_mode_mission_known_issues>`.
     > Provided that the vehicle is connected and able to arm, it should run through to completion."

     Need to check all that clearing is still strictly necessary in DKPY2 which handles race conditions more gracefully.
     Add image of waypoints /flight for top of page.